 UK Stocks-Factors to watch on Sept 22

-Sept 22 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 33 points higher on Tuesday, according to financial bookmakers.
+Sept 22 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 33 points higher on Tuesday, according to financial bookmakers, with futures FFIc1 up 0.4% ahead of the cash market open.

-* POWER LINK: British and Dutch grid operators will explore the feasibility of building an electricity interconnector between the two countries, linking offshore wind assets, they said.
+* RIO: Rio Tinto RIO.L, RIO.AX has signed a pact to jointly develop its first bonded area operations to blend iron ore in China's port of Dalian.

+* FCA: Britain's Financial Conduct Authority said it was proposing to stop insurers from charging more to repeat car and home insurance customers than to new clients.

+* WHITBREAD: Whitbread WTB.L said it could cut up to 6,000 jobs in its hotel and restaurant business as it expects demand to remain at lower levels in the short to medium term.

-* LOCKDOWN: British Prime Minister Boris Johnson will encourage Britons on Tuesday to go back to working from home if they can to contain the spread of coronavirus, The Telegraph reported late on Monday.
+* LOCKDOWN: British Prime Minister Boris Johnson will on Tuesday advise that people should work from home if they can as part of a package of measures aimed at halting the swiftly accelerating second wave of the novel coronavirus outbreak.

-* BROADBAND: Vodafone VOD.L, Comcast unit SKY CMCSA.O and WindTre on Monday urged Italy to create a single broadband communications network that can guarantee neutrality and independence for all players.

-* IPO: Ghana, Africa's largest gold producer, is planning an up to $500 million listing of its gold royalty fund in London in October, three sources familiar with the matter told Reuters.
+* TUI: Holiday company TUI TUIGn.DE said it had reduced capacity for the coming winter season due to changing travel restrictions.

+* KINGFISHER: Kingfisher KGF.L reported a 23.1% rise in first half profit, driven by a strong sales recovery in its second quarter.

 * OIL: Oil rose in early trade, paring sharp overnight losses, as the latest tropical storm in the Gulf of Mexico lost strength.
 O/R

-* The FTSE 100 marked its worst day in more than three months on Monday as HSBC and Standard Chartered slid on reports the banks were among those that moved allegedly illicit funds, while travel stocks plummeted on fears of more coronavirus-related lockdowns.
+* The FTSE 100 marked its worst day in more than three months on Monday as HSBC and Standard Chartered slid on reports the banks were among those that moved allegedly illicit funds.

 * For more on the factors affecting European stocks, please click on: LIVE/